google/jsonnet/doc/ref/language.html.md

 ### Boolean

-Boolean has two values `true` and `false`.
+Boolean has two values: `true` and `false`.
 They are the only values which can be used in `if` conditions.

 ### String